HanoverStatsLabs/resources/labs/Lab8Instructions.md

 - piechart
 - simple barchart
+- labeled dotplot (optional)
 - histogram
 - boxplot
 - stacked barchart
 - simple scatterplot with smooth fit line
 - scatterplot with panels

+Make sure each graph has a main title and suitable axis labels.

 For help with writing your R code chunks, refer to the R and RStudio Cheatsheet and to the previous lab assignments: [https://hanoverstatslabs.github.io/resources/](https://hanoverstatslabs.github.io/resources/)